MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/party-gab.md

 Not all party roles of Finance and Operations apps are supported by dual-write.
 For a complete list of party roles, see [Global address book overview](../../fin-ops/organization-administration/overview-global-address-book.md)

-### Global Address Book
+### Global address book

-The Global Address Book (GAB) is a directory of postal and electronic addresses of the organizations and individuals participating in a business.
+The global address book is a directory of postal and electronic addresses of the organizations and individuals participating in a business.

-The GAB stores and handles as many postal addresses and electronic addresses as needed.
+The global address book stores and handles as many postal addresses and electronic addresses as needed.
 For example, suppose that Fabrikam has gas stations in 50 locations.
 Each location has a different postal address, email, and phone number.
 All business purchases are billed to the main gas station, but purchases are shipped directly to the specific gas station that requested the purchase.
-The GAB stores the main gas station as the billing address and each gas station as a shipping address for Fabrikam.
+The global address book stores the main gas station as the billing address and each gas station as a shipping address for Fabrikam.
 The addresses can be stored once and retrieved as needed for quotations and orders.

 A person or an organization can play more than one role based on the business context.
 When they do so, their postal addresses and electronic addresses might be the same.
 In this case, a change of address in one role should appear on the other role and vice versa.
-The GAB stores and handles addresses globally.
+The global address book stores and handles addresses globally.

 ![Data model for Global Address Book](media/party-gab-image2.png)

 ## Contacts

 In customer engagement apps, a *Contact* is a person.
 However, the **Contact** table has been overloaded to represent a person, a portal user, a B2C customer, or a vendor.
 The representation is implicit and you cannot tell the difference without looking into related transactions.
 The **Contact** table has been limited to have a 1:1 relationship with the **Account** table.
-As part of Party and GAB model, dual-write introduces explicit properties for classification and dual-write allows N:N relationships between a **Contact** person and an organization (Account entity or Vendor entity).
+As part of Party and global address book model, dual-write introduces explicit properties for classification and dual-write allows N:N relationships between a **Contact** person and an organization (Account entity or Vendor entity).

 There are two types of **Contact** rows: